tkuhrt/os-governance-docs/CNCF/archiving.md

 parent: CNCF Governing Documents
 grand_parent: Samples
 ---
+{: .note }
+This document was copied from [cncf/toc](https://github.com/cncf/toc/tree/main/process) on February 6, 2023.

 # CNCF Project Archiving Process v1.0

 Open source projects have a lifecycle and there are times that projects become inactive due to a variety of reasons.
 There are also cases where a project may no longer want to be supported by the TOC, or the TOC may no longer wish to recommend the use of a project.